Jarrell tornado: Aftermath

+Benefit Concert

+On June 5, 1997, a benefit concert was arranged for the tornado victims by Austin radio station KLBJ/93.7 FM.
+The concert was held at the Austin Music Hall in Austin, Texas.
+The performance included bands such as Toadies, Tripping Daisy, and Jackopierce.
+It drew 3,000 attendees and raised $67,000.

 Case studies and documentation

 There have been multiple in-depth case studies conducted on the tornado since May 1997, most of which covered the impacts to structures and victims as well as the conditions that produced it.

 Ground scouring produced by the tornado outside of the Double Creek Estates.

 National Institute of Standards and Technology (NIST)

 A case study and critique was published by the National Institute of Standards and Technology, which covered the structural damage caused by the tornado and the track that it left.
 The NIST also published a detailed critique of the Fujita Scale as a direct result of the Jarrell tornado.
 The critique claimed that the Fujita scale failed to account for critical pointers in the assessment of the Jarrell tornado for two engineering factors: the structural construction quality and the specific winds speeds at the specific locations that were surveyed by the National Weather Service.
 The case study concluded that few randomly inspected homes at Double Creek Estates did have small structural integrity issues, which includes factors such as a lack of sufficient anchor bolts and steel straps in the house foundations.